earthly/website/README.md

 ### Run Website in Docker

-You can run the website locally, and use it to preview changes as you go.  d
+You can run the website locally, and use it to preview changes as you go.

 ```
 > earthly +website-docker